guceda/menu-opt/README.md

 # Combinatorial linear-menu optimization

-The goal of this package is to provide a set of utilities to optimize the ordering of entries in a linear menu (e.g one-level menu).
+This package provides a set of utilities to optimize the ordering of entries in a linear menu (e.g one-level menu).

 ## Structure